H4TK1D/H4TK1D/README.md

 # 💫 About Me:
-˗ˏˋ☕ˎˊ˗  I’m currently working on random private code
+˗ˏˋ☕ˎˊ˗  I'm currently working on a completely normal minecraft mod for Java 1.18.2 (and random private code)

 # 💻 Tech Stack: